Immigration Rights

 Exit Visa Requirements

-Kuwait has largely abolished the exit visa requirement for most workers, but some rules remain:Private sector workers no longer need employer permission to leave Kuwait — they can travel freely with a...
+Kuwait has abolished the exit visa requirement for most private-sector workers, but some restrictions remain:Private sector workers no longer need employer permission to leave Kuwait — you can travel...

 Read more